vblanco20-1/vulkan-guide/docs/chapter-5/memory_transfers.md

 ---

 Before we go to implement textures, there is something we need to prepare first.
 Right now, we are implementing vertex buffers by storing them in CPU_TO_GPU memory type.
-This is doable, but its not the recomended way of dealing with mesh data.
+This is doable, but its not the recommended way of dealing with mesh data.
 For vertex buffers, you want to have them accessible in the fastest memory type possible, which is GPU_ONLY memory type.
 The problem is that you cant write to it directly from the CPU.

-To send data into GPU only memory, you need to first copy your data into a CPU writeable buffer, encode a copy command in a commandbuffer, and then submit that command buffer to a queue.
+To send data into GPU only memory, you need to first copy your data into a CPU writeable buffer, encode a copy command in a `VkCommandBuffer`, and then submit that command buffer to a queue.
 This will enqueue the transfer of the memory from your CPU writeable buffer into another buffer, which can be a GPU allocated buffer.

 Because this is necessary when dealing with textures, we will implement this copy logic in our upload_mesh function.
 This will likely cause an immediate rendering speed-up if you have been trying to load heavy meshes.

 ## Upload Context
-As copying meshes from cpu buffer to gpu buffer wont be the only thing we are going to do, we are going to create a small abstraction for this sort of short-lived commands.
+As copying meshes from CPU buffer to GPU buffer wont be the only thing we are going to do, we are going to create a small abstraction for this sort of short-lived commands.

 Lets begin by adding a new struct to VulkanEngine, and a function for immediate command execution.